ngageoint/geopackage-js/docs/examples/GeoPackageToGo/README.md

 ### Code Walkthrough

 We are using Leaflet, but you could use any map you like.
+There is also a [leaflet plugin](https://github.com/ngageoint/geopackage-js/tree/master/leaflet) that has convenience methods for quickly adding data from a GeoPackage to a Leaflet map.

 In your HTML, you can include GeoPackage JS from unpkg.